GangGreenTemperTatum/vector/config/pipelines/nginx-to-cloudwatch/aws-cloudwatch-queries.md

   #| limit 50
 ```

-## Hunt for Potential Large File Transfers and Exfiltration:
+## Look for Potential Large File Transfers and Exfiltration:

 ```
 fields @timestamp, nginx.client as srcip | fields nginx.server as dstip | fields nginx.method as method | fields nginx.path as path | fields nginx.size as size